KarinaZubko/Portfolio/README.md

 <p>
 This project analyzed the factors that may have significant roles in affecting prices, which will provide comprehensive insights about Airbnb rental price valuation across the Lisbon area.
 <p>
-The prices and all info aboy listings I took from opensource [InsideAirBnb](http://insideairbnb.com/get-the-data/) website.
+The prices and all info aboy listings I took from opensource
+  <a href="http://insideairbnb.com/get-the-data/"> InsideAirBn </a>
+    website.
 For modeling I used Linear Regression and Multiple Regression.
 <p> <em>Ploty, MatplotLib, Seaborn, Missingno, HeatMap, NumPy, SKLearn</em>

 The analysis consists of: